ziyaadparker/ziyaadparker.github.io/projects.md

 <ul>
   <li>
     <p><strong>WizCreator</strong>: This was a Whiteboard Animation business that started out as a hobby while I was final year in my Computer Science degree.
     I managed the people responsible for graphics, voice overs and script writing.
 Most of them were in remote locations.
 I was also responsible for producing and making sure the videos were completed on time and in the right budget constraints.
-I call this venture successful because we managed to produced videos for some large corporate clients such as Sanlam and Nedbank as well as government clients in India, Papa New Guinea, Kenya and other countries.
+I call this venture successful because we managed to produced videos for some large corporate clients in the financial sector as well as government clients in India, Papa New Guinea, Kenya and other countries.
     </p>
   </li>
 </ul>